DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/08_guide_DIY.md

-# Guide: Design your own e-publication
+# Guide: How to make a simple ePub

 <!-- see research pub for proposal on structure of the general questions part ^Miriam -->